oracle/terraform-provider-oci/website/docs/r/mysql_mysql_db_system.html.markdown

 	* `fault_domain` - The fault domain in which the DB System is placed.
 * `data_storage_size_in_gb` - Initial size of the data volume in GiBs that will be created and attached.
 * `defined_tags` - Defined tags for this resource.
 Each key is predefined and scoped to a namespace.
 Example: `{"foo-namespace.bar-key": "value"}`
+* `deletion_policy` - The Deletion policy for the DB System.
+	* `automatic_backup_retention` - Specifies if any automatic backups created for a DB System should be retained or deleted when the DB System is deleted.
+	* `final_backup` - Specifies whether or not a backup is taken when the DB System is deleted.
+REQUIRE_FINAL_BACKUP: a backup is taken if the DB System is deleted.
+SKIP_FINAL_BACKUP: a backup is not taken if the DB System is deleted.
+	* `is_delete_protected` - Specifies whether the DB System can be deleted.
+Set to true to prevent deletion, false (default) to allow.
 * `description` - User-provided data about the DB System.
 * `display_name` - The user-friendly name for the DB System.
 It does not have to be unique.
 * `endpoints` - The network endpoints available for this DB System.